 Taxation as a topic is often a subject of hard facts and law.
 It is very rare that one could look at establishing a philosophy around the matters of tax significance.
 I was reading a book named ‘Loophole Games’ by Shri.
 Smarak Swain and was impressed by the lucidity in the manner in which the book explained the 2 causes of Tax Avoidance.
 Frankly, when I thought of any other cause, I was able to categorise all the cause in one of these two buckets.
-The tax philosophy that was built in the initial few chapter of the book was admirable.
+The international taxation and transfer pricing philosophy that was built in the initial few chapter of the book was admirable.

 What is Tax Avoidance?

 Tax Avoidance is a measure to depriving the rightful taxes to a nation by either shifting the profits to another country or eroding the base itself on which profits could have been built in future; all of this without adequate commercial substance but fully legally compliant.
 Tax Avoidance is a much bigger devil than Tax Evasion, as it has full potential and quantum to strip of a substantial and rightful profits of a country.

 It is necessary to study the causes of tax avoidance because one could work on a solution only if the person working on the solution knows the cause of the problem.
 Further, it is important that such a person itself is not a contributor to the cause of the problem.
 To explain in plain language, one may like to protest against the use of plastics for a greater cause, but the banners and the protest materials that the protestors use are all made up of plastics.
 In such a case the solution could not be arrived through the eyes of the protestors.

 The author classifies the causes of Tax avoidances in to two buckets:

 Let us understand both of them one by one.